-• The Multiemployer Pension Reform Act of 2014 (MPRA) was modeled after the National Coordinating Commission for Multiemployer Plans Retirement Security Review Commission proposal, Solutions Not Bailouts, and includes many (but not all) of the proposed reforms.
-Reforms that were included in the Act consist of: a permanent extension of the Pension Protection Act along with technical corrections; optional suspension of benefits for plans otherwise headed for insolvency and a doubling of the Pension Benefit Guaranty Corporation (PBGC) premium for multiemployer pension plans.
-However, the law did not include the Commission's recommendation of creating "composite plans" a hybrid between a defined contribution and a defined benefit plan.
-AGC will continue to advocate for adoption of the composite plan design and oppose future PBGC premium increases that would be detrimental to plans, especially troubled plans.
+• The Multiemployer Pension Reform Act of 2014 (MPRA) was modeled after the proposal, Solutions Not Bailouts, and includes many (but not all) of the proposed reforms.
+Reforms that were included in the Act consist of: a permanent extension of the Pension Protection Act along with technical corrections; optional suspension of benefits for plans headed for insolvency and a doubling of the Pension Benefit Guaranty Corporation (PBGC) premium for multiemployer pension plans.
+However, the law did not create "composite plans," a hybrid between a defined contribution and a defined benefit plan.
+AGC will continue to advocate for adoption of the composite plan design and oppose future PBGC premium increases that would be detrimental to troubled plans.